-The operation or drivability of the vehicle should not be affected by the instrumentation, and thus carries a similar risk as when your child operates the vehicle normally.
+The operation or drivability of the vehicle will not be affected by the instrumentation, and thus carries a similar risk as when your child operates the vehicle normally.
 However, if your child violates state or local driving laws (such as driving under the influence, exceeding posted speed limits, or driving while distracted), the instrumentation could record evidence of these violations.
 This has the potential to pose greater than minimal risk of legal harm.
 A variety of strategies and procedures have been developed to reduce the potential for legal or economic harms.
 These strategies include encrypting the data obtained by sensors and cameras, using a code number to identify your child with the code key maintained in a secure location, and obtaining a Certificate of Confidentiality.
 More details on these strategies are provided below.

 All data collection equipment is mounted such that, to the greatest extent possible, it does not pose a hazard or problem for your child when he/she drives.
 None of the data collection equipment should get in the way of your child's normal field of view.
-Your child is not being asked to change the way he/she drives or where he/she drives, except for his/her visits to Westat at the beginning and end of the study.
+Placing the data collection system in the vehicle will not affect the operating or handling characteristics of the vehicle.
+Your child is not being asked to change the way he/she drives or where he/she drives, except for his/her visits to the IU Motor Pool at the beginning and end of the study.